Choosing the Right Tool by Symptom PBQs

 SymptomBest first tool or sourceWhy

-Link light is off after a cable moveCable tester or known-good patch cableTests the physical path
+Link light is off after a cable moveCable tester or a known-good patch cableTests the physical path

 Need to locate an unlabeled cableToner and probeTraces cable identity

-Fiber link has high errorsOptical power meter or interface countersChecks light levels and errors
+Fiber link shows high errorsOptical power meter or interface countersChecks light levels and error counts

 One PC has wrong IP settingsipconfig /all or ip addrShows local address, mask, gateway, DNS

-Client gets APIPA addressDHCP logs, ipconfig /renew, switch port/VLAN checkNarrows DHCP reachability
+Client gets an APIPA (169.254) addressDHCP logs, ipconfig /renew, switch port/VLAN checkNarrows DHCP reachability

 Traffic leaves one site but never reaches anothertraceroute, routing table, firewall logsNarrows path and policy

-Application port is closedss, netstat, port test, firewall logsChecks listener and filtering
+An application port appears closedss, netstat, port test, firewall logsChecks the listener and filtering

 Intermittent TCP retransmissionsPacket capture and interface countersShows loss and errors